Daniel1O24/OTX/README.md

 About

-Get open Threat Intelligence from OTX Community
+Get open Threat Intelligence of IPv4 addresses list from OTX Community and save the results to a csv file automatically.

 Installation
 1. download and install Python 3.10 (other python3 version may also work, But I only tested on Python 3.10)